Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 3. Vinyl Hero

-Having no official website or social media accounts may make Vinyl Hero seem a little mysterious, but its legacy and media presence tells us otherwise.
-Hidden in a residential building, Vinyl Hero is a haven for vinyl lovers in the edgy Sham Shui Po neighbourhood.
-This shop houses the personal collections of Paul Au, who’s also known as Hong Kong’s ‘father of vinyls’, or ‘Paul from Apliu Street’.
-His vinyl records cover most genres from the 1960s to 80s and are surprisingly affordable.
-If you’d like to access this hideout, however, don’t forget to give him a ring before you drop by.
+Having no official website or social media accounts may make Vinyl Hero seem a little mysterious, but its legacy and word-of-mouth notoriety tells us otherwise.
+Hidden in a residential building, Vinyl Hero is a haven for music lovers in the edgy Sham Shui Po neighbourhood.
+This shop houses the personal collections of Paul Au, also known as Hong Kong’s “father of vinyls” or “Paul from Apliu Street”.
+His records cover most genres from the 1960s to 80s and are surprisingly affordable.
+If you’d like to access this hideout, don’t forget to give Paul a ring before you drop by.
+Happy hunting!

 Vinyl Hero, Flat D, 5/F, Wai Hong Building, 239 Cheung Sha Wan Road, Sham Shui Po, Hong Kong, p.
 9841 7136